Narcotic Reporting of Forgeries and Losses

 - Benzodiazepine and Other Targeted Substances Regulations, s7

-Health Canada Guidance Document: Reporting of loss or theft of controlled substances and precursors
+- Health Canada Guidance Document: Reporting of loss or theft of controlled substances, precursors and cannabis

 College Contact: Pharmacy Practice